 Whether you’re working in a corporate office, on your feet all day in an active job or have the luxury of working from home, no-one is immune to experiencing the odd afternoon slump.
 Thanks to our internal circadian rhythms, it’s natural to feel more energy - or less - at certain times of the day.

 The biggest dips in our natural body clocks occur between 2am and 4am (yes, that’s why you tend to head home from the club around this time!) and after lunch between 1pm and 3pm (hence why some countries in Southern Europe strongly support having siesta naps - which we’re all about).

 While there’s no way to beat your circadian rhythm or be 100% energised all the time, there are simple things you can do in your day to day life to beat that afternoon slump and get the most out of life.

-It’s common knowledge that a nice hot cup of coffee can perk you up thanks to its caffeine content, but studies suggest the best time to have your choice of poison (for us, it’s our superfood packed Beforeyouspeak sachets) is between 10am and 12 noon or 2pm and 5pm, when there’s a dip in our natural energy levels.
-Consuming a hot brew during these windows can help to maintain balanced energy levels throughout the day.
+It’s common knowledge that a nice hot cup of coffee can perk you up thanks to its caffeine content, but studies suggest the best time to have your cuppa is between 10am and 12 noon or 2pm and 5pm, when there’s a dip in our natural energy levels.
+Consuming a hot or cold brew during these windows can help to maintain balanced energy levels throughout the day.

 Move Your Body

 When you hit that afternoon low, you might be tempted to sneak in a little nap, but one study showed that 10 minutes of light to moderate exercise (like a brisk walk around the block) to be just as effective, if not more than downing 50mg of caffeine.